zachasme/zachasme.github.io/docs/_posts/2025-03-07-cloudflare-ip-country.markdown

 layout: post
 ---

-If you are using Cloudflare DNS, with proxying enabled, Cloudflare will enrich requests with the ip country code.
+When using Cloudflare DNS with proxying enabled, Cloudflare will enrich requests with the country code corresponding to the requesting ip address:

 ```ruby
 request.headers["CF-IPCountry"]
 ```

-However, this will not in development.
-Instead we can "fake" it using a middleware that asks cloudflare for the country of the development machine:
+Sadly this *will not work in development*.
+Instead, we can "fake" it using a Rack middleware that asks Cloudflare for the country of the development machine itself:

 ```ruby
 # lib/middleware/cloudflare_ip_country_faker.rb